How It Works

 Generation pipeline walkthrough

-This section maps the runtime to module boundaries and data flow.
+This section maps the runtime to the main execution phases and data flow.

 1) Entry points and orchestration boundaries